Accounting and reporting for a PSC suffers from the general complexity that exists around the topic for companies, and can seem quite daunting.

 - Work in Progress (WIP) – again net of vat and the opening figure deducted and the closing figure added on, however this time its for sales that haven’t been invoiced but which are partly or wholly complete.
 Normally these would be valued at a percentage of final billing, but it could also be on time expended or any other fair value.
 For example, if your year end was March, and you had a project spanning the year end, completed in May, which was 25% complete at end of March, you bring in 25% of final invoice value.
-Historically these amounts were shown separately as WIP in the accounts – the latest accounting standards require them to be included in turnover and debtors.
+Accounting standards require WIP to be included in turnover and debtors.

 If you have a full double entry bookkeeping system, the turnover will automatically be debtors adjusted, and only WIP will need adjusting.

 Keeping books and records – bookkeeping – is a requirement for anyone running a business under Companies and Tax legislation.

 - Records of income as its received including copies of invoices raised